Who constitutes the IRB at UA Little Rock?

 What is the difference between permission to recruit and a Consent Form?

-Permission to recruit is a process (letter, email, phone conversation) whereby the researcher seeks permission from an authorized individual to recruit or approach individuals about future research participation.
-For example: A researcher wishes to interview teachers at a school.
-The researcher approaches the regional supervisor, School Superintendent, in the Board of Education for permission to approach a principal to ask if teachers may be interviewed.
+Permission to recruit: This is a process (letter, email, phone conversation) whereby the researcher seeks permission from an authorized individual to recruit or approach individuals about future research participation.
+For example, a researcher wishes to interview teachers at a school.
+The researcher approaches the regional supervisor, the School Superintendent, in the Board of Education for permission to approach a principal to ask if teachers may be interviewed.

 Should I use my home telephone or address, etc., as contact information for participants?

 Faculty and student researchers are discouraged from providing personal addresses, cell phone numbers, or emails as contact information.

 What is the difference between anonymity and confidentiality?

 Anonymity: When there is no way, even for the researcher, to identify who a participant is or what data is associated with any person.
 Example: Survey sent to a listserv, and there is no record (IP address or otherwise) of who answered which questionnaire.
 Another example: A questionnaire is distributed to a large class, and a scantron is attached, and no identifying information is present on the scantron or the questionnaire.

 Confidentiality: When the researcher knows who participated, irrespective of whether one can link a person to a set of answers.
 However, the researcher will not present the results of the research in a way that will identify a particular participant.
 If the participant pool is small, it may be impossible to ensure confidentiality even if data is presented in the aggregate.

 How do I implement a consent process when the data is collected electronically (i.e., via a computer)?

 When data is collected via the computer (surveys etc.), the first page of the questionnaire, survey, and cover letter must be a modified consent form.
 The minimal elements are those required by the federal guidelines.
 If possible, participants should have the option to print off the consent page or access it in some form in the future.